koslak/alacritty-conf/README.md

 ### Changing Theme

-6. Inside *alacritty.yml* file, search for the line "import" and chage the theme used, for example, the following line will use the *darcula* theme:
+6. Inside the *alacritty.yml* file, search for the line "import" and chage the theme used; for example, the following line will use the *darcula* theme:

 ```
 import: